 The Dissertation Committee members are similar to Qualifying Exam Committee members, except that your PI serves as the chair of the Dissertation Committee.
 More detailed requirements are listed below:

 - As a Berkeley-based student, your dissertation committee should be minimum two Berkeley faculty members (chair and outside member) and one UCSF faculty member (BioE professor).

 - All faculty who serve on a dissertation committee must be members of the academic senate (Assistant Professor, Associate Professor, Professor)

 - The chair of your dissertation committee is your PI, if you are co-advised, certainly you would place both faculty as co-chair.

-- One can have more than three members on the dissertation committee–be mindful since more than three members can be complicated.
-Certainly, if more than three is called for academically, do it!
+- One can have more than three members on the dissertation committee if it makes sense academically — be mindful since more than three members can be complicated.

 Filing your dissertation at Graduate Division Office is one of the final step toward the award of Ph.D.
 Your manuscript is a scholarly presentation of the results of the research you conducted.
 Your faculty committee supervises the intellectual content of your manuscript and your committee chair will guide you on the arrangement within the text and reference sections of your manuscript.
 Consult with your committee chair early in the preparation of your manuscript.
 Your manuscript will be published through the UC Berkeley Library.